php-pds/skeleton/README.md

 ### src/

-If the package provides a directory for source code files, it MUST be named `src/`.
+If the package provides a root-level directory for source code files, it MUST be named `src/`.

 This publication does not otherwise define the structure and contents of the